toon-format/toon-rust/CONTRIBUTING.md

 ## Pull Request Guidelines

-- **Title**: Use a clear, descriptive title (e.g., "Add support for nested arrays", "Fix: Handle edge case in decoder")
+- **Title**: Use a clear, descriptive title
 - **Description**: Explain what changes you made and why
 - **Tests**: Include tests for your changes
-- **Documentation**: Update README or docstrings if needed
+- **Documentation**: Update README or documentation if needed
 - **Commits**: Use clear commit messages ([Conventional Commits](https://www.conventionalcommits.org/) preferred)

+Your pull request will use our standard template which guides you through the required information.

 ## Communication